dranidis/dranidis.github.io/content/posts/hugo.md

 cd <name>
 ```

 What took me most of the time was to decide which theme to use.
 Picking one out of hundreds of themes at [Hugo Themes](https://themes.gohugo.io/) was not easy.
 I would have liked some kind of better filtering there... but anyway.
 Once I realized that the order was according to GitHub Stars I visited the [PaperMod](https://github.com/adityatelange/hugo-PaperMod) theme.
 I wanted a theme offering Dark, Blog, and Minimal and this fitted my requirements.
-It's documentation seemed quite detailed so I took the decision to use it.
+Its documentation seemed quite detailed so I took the decision to use it.

 Following the documentation I executed: